Skip to main content

 There is a widespread reluctance from homeworkers to speak up about their maltreatment, due to fear of jeopardising their work supply.
 Such concerns are exacerbated by the low incomes that many homeworkers live on.
 While some workers may prefer to work from home because it enables them to generate an income while meeting family responsibilities, some homeworkers struggle to get work elsewhere and have little choice but to work from home at rates set by the business.

 When we refer to a ‘brand’ these businesses sell direct to consumer.
 An accredited ‘manufacturer’ may not sell direct to consumers – it may only take on purchase orders and procurement contracts.
-These businesses are still accredited by ECA and undergo the same compliance audits to ensure that their workers’ rights are being upheld.
+These businesses are still accredited by Ethical Clothing Australia and undergo the same compliance audits to ensure that their workers’ rights are being upheld.
 Value adding activities on Australian manufactured garments are eligible for accreditation, while value-adding activities on imported garments are not, on their own, eligible for accreditation.
 To be eligible as a ‘value adder’, a business must be providing a value adding service (e.g. embroidery and screen printing) to the industry and not only value adding to their own product.

 Our accreditation program maps a business’s Australian supply chain from design to dispatch including initial design, pattern making, cut, make, trim and all value adding services.
 However, this audit process doesn’t look at the production of yarn or fabric unless it has been custom made in Australia and is part of the supply chain.